pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 <img src="https://pratyushmaini.github.io/files/PoolingAnalysisFigures/Wiki_Diagram.png" alt="Explain Wiki Setting" width="400"/>
 </p>

-1. We append varying amounts of random Wikipedia sentences to the original data at test time.
+1. We append varying amounts of random Wikipedia sentences to the original data at test time for different models trained over the standard data.
-2. Performance ↓ significantly for BiLSTM & mean-pool
+2. As the percentage of Wikipedia words added to both ends  ↑, the model accuracy ↓ significantly for BiLSTM & mean-pool.
+This suggests that these models are unable to skip over the words at the ends.
+3. Adding Wikipedia words to just one end (left) does not effect BiLSTM accuracy significantly.
+This suggests that the BiLSTM is able to draw relevant signal from the other end and make useful predictions.

 <p align="center">
     <img src="https://pratyushmaini.github.io/files/PoolingAnalysisFigures/Wiki_Attack/legend.png" alt="Legend" width="500"/><br>